Aksu Basin: Belkis Conglomerate

 The youngest unit in the Aksu Basin is the Belkis Conglomerate, which only has visible outcroppings in the basin's southern part, in the Yenimahalle-Çalkaya sub-basin.
-It lies unconformably on top of the Yenimahalle and Karpuzçay Formations.
+These outcroppings consist of fluvial terraces along the Aksu River, fairly close to its present-day course.
+These terraces are marked by steep channels filled in with "redeposited terra rossa-type paleosols" (i.e. prehistoric soils).
+The ancient city of Aspendos was built on top of the Belkis Conglomerate, and its stone structures were originally quarried from here.

 In composition, the Belkis Conglomerate is similar to the conglomerate portions of the Yenimahalle Formation.
 It is "highly heterogenous and composed mainly of clasts of Cretaceous limestone, serpentinite, and chert in a poorly sorted sandstone-siltstone matrix".
-The ancient city of Aspendos was built on top of the Belkis Conglomerate, and its stone structures were originally quarried from here.
+The clasts are typically well-rounded and about 1-5 cm in size.
+They originally formed part of the Antalya Complex.
+Below the Belkis Conglomerate, an unconformity separates it from the Yenimahalle and Karpuzçay Formations.

-The Belkis Conglomerate is Pleistocene in origin, described as "fluvial terraces", and formed by "deposition in fluvial floodplains and channels along the ancestral Aksu River, together with regional uplift".
-Specifically middle Pleistocene.
+The Belkis Conglomerate was formed during the middle Pleistocene, by "deposition in fluvial floodplains and channels along the ancestral Aksu River, together with regional uplift".
+The channels were formed by river incision and aggradation (soil deposition leading to increased elevation of land).
+They are now filled with prehistoric soils that were originally formed from the tufa formations and limestone basement rocks and redeposited here by the ancestral Aksu River during changes in its course, possibly during flash floods.

 Other features

 Eskiköy canyon

 The Eskiköy canyon, about 50 km north of Antalya, is from the pre-Pliocene.
 The canyon had its origins in a "faulted corridor" that the ancient Aksu River cut through.
 In the period preceding the Messinian salinity crisis, when sea levels felling, there was a period of erosion where the river "buried" the canyon.
 It is filled with "Early Pliocene fluvio-marine deposits".